rnaveensrinivas/Linux/README.md

 #### When Does the Output of a Background Job Appear?

-The shell ensures that background job output doesn't interrupt your work at the command prompt.
-It only displays the output when a new prompt appears, keeping the session organized.
+The shell ensures that background job output doesn't interrupt your work at the command prompt. **It only displays the output when a new prompt appears**, keeping the session organized.
 The `jobs` command will show job statuses just before the prompt is displayed.

 To check job status, press the **Enter** key.
 If any jobs are completed, their statuses will be shown before the new prompt.